shuaibiyy/awesome-tf/README.md

 * [rspec-terraform](https://github.com/bsnape/rspec-terraform) - RSpec tests for your Terraform modules
 * [terraform-compliance](https://github.com/eerkunt/terraform-compliance) - BDD Testing for Terraform Files.
 * [terraform_validate](https://github.com/elmundio87/terraform_validate) - Assists in the enforcement of user-defined standards in Terraform.
+* [terratest](https://github.com/gruntwork-io/terratest) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code

 ## Tools